theheavygluon/QuantumComputingPrereqs/README.md

 For the Python implementations, the following modules will be necessary:

 - Numpy (for linear algebra and math in general)
+- Qiskit (a multi-purpose quantum computing framework that will be used for all QC stuff)
+- SymPy (includes tools that will be used for stuff like matrix visualization)
 - QPy (an in-house numerical quantum mechanics solver).
 It comes with the repository
-- Qiskit (a multi-purpose quantum computing framework that will be used for all QC stuff)
-- QSim (a basic quantum simulator that we're going to build in the later chapters)
+- QSim (a basic quantum simulator that we're going to build in the later chapters).
+It comes with the repository

 # State of the Project